 Walking is one of the most basic aerobic exercises out there, but that doesn't mean it's not effective at helping you tone your legs and trim the fat.
 The Centers for Disease Control and Prevention lists walking as one of the best low-impact aerobic exercises for beginners.
 It's an inexpensive way for people of just about any fitness level to start shaping and toning their body.
 Losing the weight may be quicker than you think.

-Losing weight is all about creating a calorie deficit, which the CDC defines as taking in fewer calories than you burn.
+Losing weight is all about creating a calorie deficit or burning more calories than you take in.
 Walking can help you burn calories, so it can certainly help contribute toward a calorie deficit.
-Since there's no such thing as spot treating fat loss from your legs — with the exception of weight-loss surgery — you aren't in control of where your body burns away the fat during each workout.
-However, since you're exercising your legs while working, you will be shaping and toning the muscles in your legs.
-This can help speed up your results.
+Since there's no such thing as "spot reducing" fat from your legs — with the exception of weight-loss surgery — you aren't in control of where your body burns away the fat during each workout.
+However, since you're exercising your legs while working, you will be shaping and toning the muscles in your legs, which can help speed up your results.

-After you've walked for several weeks, the workout may become too easy for you and the results may start to slow or completely stop.
-This is known as a “fitness plateau.”
-Overcome this problem by increasing the intensity.
-You can use ankle weights to add a bit more resistance to your workout, or you can challenge yourself by speeding up the pace.
+After you've walked for several weeks, the workout may become too easy for you, and the results may start to slow or completely stop.
+This is known as a fitness plateau.
+Overcome this problem by increasing the intensity; tackle some hills or challenge yourself by speeding up the pace.
 If you walk on a treadmill, you can ramp up the intensity by increasing the incline.
-By adding resistance to your workout, you’ll speed up the results significantly.
+By adding that extra intensity to your workout, walking will speed up the results significantly.

 - Centers for Disease Control and Prevention: How Much Physical Activity Do Adults Need?

 - ExRx.net: Fat Loss and Weight Training Myths

 - Centers for Disease Control and Prevention: Balancing Calories

 - Harvard Health Publishing: Calories Burned in 30 Minutes for People of Three Different Weights